Bill Simmons: The Ringer

 Simmons announced the launch of his new website, The Ringer, on February 17, 2016.
 The site was to be run as part of his venture, the Bill Simmons Media Group, that was launched in the fall of 2015.
 The media group includes several podcasts focusing on different aspects of sports, pop culture, and technology today, and features writers on The Ringer website as hosts of these podcasts.
 The website also hired a number of staffers who formerly worked with Simmons at Grantland.
 The Ringer went live on June 1, 2016.

 On May 30, 2017, Vox Media announced that it had entered into a deal to provide advertising sales and access to its publishing platform as part of a revenue sharing agreement.
 Simmons retained editorial control of the website.
 On February 5, 2020, Simmons announced that Spotify was buying The Ringer for approximately $200 million, with Daniel Ek describing The Ringer as "the new ESPN."
 Simmons stated that The Ringer will maintain content and editorial independence.

-At The Ringer, Simmons serves as CEO, writing less than during his previous endeavors.
+At The Ringer, Simmons is CEO, writing less than during his previous endeavors.
 He hosts The Bill Simmons Podcast which regularly rotates through conversations and interviews with Hollywood personalities, professional athletes, other media pundits, old friends, and family.
-Regulars include his college roommate Joe House, Sal Iacono, Ryen Russillo, Chuck Klosterman, David Chang, and Simmons' father.
+Regulars include his college roommate Joe House, Sal Iacono, Ryen Russillo, Chuck Klosterman, and Simmons' father.

 In June 2020, Simmons received criticism for the lack of racial diversity in The Ringer following email comments he made to The New York Times, particularly that: "It's a business.
 This isn't Open Mic Night."
 Critics noted that Simmons employed his nephew as a producer and had created a podcast for his teenage daughter.